 FireSmart Criteria Part of the Home (check criteria met) FireSmart home materials are used.
-The firepit is made of a ring of cement Fuel is kept far away from the home bricks and placed far from the home.
-There is access to water to put out Reasons for How FireSmart?
-Your Thinking Less FireSmart More FireSmart Not FireSmart Very FireSmart
+The firepit is made of ✓ Fuel is kept far away from the home a ring of cement bricks and placed far from the home.
+There is access to water to put out fires.
+Reasons for How FireSmart?
+Your Thinking More FireSmart Less FireSmart Brick does not burn.
+It protects the surrounding area from the fire. • The firepit is placed far away from the home.
+It would be best to have no firepit.
+A firepit still has burning wood.
+Not FireSmart Very FireSmart